The Ultimate Guide to the Best Hamburgers in Los Angeles: From Iconic Stands to Local Favorites

 4. Pie ‘n Burger (Pasadena)

 Since 1963, Pie ‘n Burger has been serving up what many consider the “perfect” classic California burger.
 It’s a thin patty, crisp lettuce, a thick slice of American cheese, and a house-made Thousand Island-style dressing, all wrapped in wax paper.
-It is the platonic ideal of a lunch-counter burger and a must-visit for anyone hunting for the best hamburgers in L.A.
+It is the platonic ideal of a lunch-counter burger and a must-visit for anyone diligently searching for the best hamburgers in L.A.

 5. Hinano Cafe (Venice)